Pam Bondi Ducking a Deposition Is Weak as Hell

 Say It Plainly

-This Is the Game Now
+This Is the Whole Game

 Bottom Line